-The flowmeter may be configured to provide determinations of flow in up to four separate and dissimilar conduits or "Sections", each with one or two analog Level inputs and a number of acoustic paths.
-The total number of Level inputs allocated among the Sections is limited to 4, and the total number of paths allocated among the Sections is limited to 8.
+The flowmeter may be configured to provide determinations of flow in up to five (5) separate and dissimilar conduits or "Sections", each with one or two analog Level inputs and a number of acoustic paths.
+The total number of Level inputs allocated among the Sections is limited to 4 (2-Path and 4-Path Versions) or 8 (10-Path Version), and the total number of paths allocated among the Sections is limited to 2, 4, or 10 depending on the version purchased.

-The electronic unit provides up to four independent outputs in a 4-20 mA analog form, which may be differently scaled to output separately forward and reverse flow, flow over any range from reverse to forward, mean velocity, level, water temperature or sum of section flows.
+The electronic unit provides up to four (4) or eight (8) independent outputs in a 4-20 mA analog form, which may be differently scaled to output separately forward and reverse flow, flow over any range from reverse to forward, mean velocity, level, water temperature or sum of section flows.

-Up to a maximum of 9 relays may be fitted to the electronic unit to provide flow and level threshold alarms for each section or sum of sections, section status (fail) alarms, or totalizer pulses.
+Optional six (6) alarm relays may be fitted to the electronic unit to provide flow and level threshold alarms for each section or sum of sections, section status (fail) alarms, or totalizer pulses.

-An alpha-numeric display of flow and diagnostic data is provided on a separate hand-held terminal, which is connected to the flowmeter via an RS232 serial data port.
-The site parameters may be inserted into the flowmeter's non-volatile memory from this terminal, by way of a "user-friendly" menu.
-Alternatively, a PC with a communications software may be used in place of the hand-held terminal.
+An LCD touch screen display of flow and diagnostic data is provided with every flowmeter.
+The site parameters may be inserted into the flowmeter's non-volatile memory from this touch screen display, by way of a "user-friendly" menu.
+Alternatively, a user supplied PC with a communications software provided with every flowmeter may be used in place of the touch screen display.

-A second RS232 port is provided for use with a PC which has "Accuflow 7510Plus Flowmeter Interface" software installed.
+An RS232 port is provided for use with a user supplied PC which has "Accuflow" software installed.
 This provides a "Windows" based user friendly flowmeter configuration routine, as well as graphics showing trends from recent flow data, the received acoustic signal waveforms and other data to aid commissioning.

-An integral data logger is standard, which stores any combination of the measured variables (Flows, Levels Velocities, Temperatures, Diagnostic data etc.) at a chosen interval, using non-volatile "Flash" memory technology.

-The logger can be configured from the "Logging to Flash" menu.
+An integral data logger is standard, which stores all of the measured variables at a chosen interval, using non-volatile SDHC Class 4 memory card.
+The data log interval and turning the data logging function on or off can be accessed from the "Logging" menu.
+A 4GB SDHC memory card will store over 10 years of data logging at a 1 minute interval.

-The flowmeter may be fitted with an optional liquid crystal display (LCD), which can offer a range of flow data displays, depending on the configuration of the flowmeter.
+The flowmeter is fitted with an LCD touch screen display, which can offer a range of flow, velocity, path, and level data displays, depending on the configuration of the flowmeter.
+Parameter entry can be performed through the use of an integrated numeric entry pad.